 Sometimes a live performance creates an appreciation for a track.
 Prior to the 2017 tour, Long After Dark’s “You Got Lucky” was a tune from the Greatest Hits album that I could skip over.
 Hearing the Heartbreakers’ synthiest track in concert surprisingly gave the song a completely new sound to me and allowed it to work its way into my recent listening rotation.

 The rarities are the most fun.
 I know not everyone at the show came to hear “Girl on LSD” or “Sweet William,” but the times that I have been able to listen to songs like that have added a great highlight to each concert.

 What’s Left – The fan in me will likely feel somewhat incomplete.
 I have struck out seven times in the off-chance that the Heartbreakers will play my favorite song, “Swingin’.”
-While I never expect to hear it, the slight hope that it has been added to the set is always in the back of my mind and at the forefront of my bucket list when I go to a concert.
+While I never expect to hear it, the slight hope that it will be added to the set is always in the back of my mind and at the forefront of my bucket list when I go to a concert.

 Is seeing one band this many times overindulgent and excessive?
 Probably.
 Will I still go to a Heartbreakers concert every time I can?
 Without question.
 They are my favorite band and seeing them live this often has been a unique experience.
 Big arenas do not always provide an audience with the chance to enjoy some of the nuances that a great band is capable of.
 Seeing the Heartbreakers multiple times has allowed me to develop a greater understanding of a special group of musicians and I have savored each chance to go to a show.
 I can’t wait for the next tour.